I have some bad new for you about Linux…

 And the entire field of super resolution microscopy relies on small things (e.g., molecules) interacting with light.

-qjkxbmwvz@startrek.websitetoMicroblog Memes@lemmy.world•Literal Hostage SituationEnglish5·19 days agohttps://elest.io/open-source/immich
+qjkxbmwvz@startrek.websitetoMicroblog Memes@lemmy.world•Literal Hostage SituationEnglish5·1 month agohttps://elest.io/open-source/immich

 No experience with them so can’t at all vouch for them, but it looks like there are providers who will do this.